-There are ways of forcing packing, using the 'attribute ((packed))' attribute.
+There are ways of forcing packing, using the '\\\attribute\\ ((packed))' attribute.
+If the FOO struct had that, it really would be 7 bytes long.
+The downside of this is that the non-byte members could be mis-aligned and have to be put together byte for byte (the compiler does this for you).
+This is very much slower than the non-packed version, so only use this attribute if you have no other choice.
 What happens with mis-aligned (half)words then I can't tell you though, but I'm sure it's not pretty.